 Merrill Edge also offers the Merrill Edge Select?
 Portfolio, a more advanced type of managed portfolio.
 You can be as risky as you want with this investment portfolio.
 This option charges an annual fee of 0.85% of your account balance.
 There is a steep minimum account balance requirement of $20,000.
 However you get to meet with a Merrill Edge Financial Solutions Advisor™ at least twice a year.

 Bottom Line: Should You Use Ally Invest?

 When looking for investment help, it’s important to first know your own savings and investment goals as well as your own level of investing know-how.
 Luckily, Ally Invest offers products for you no matter how experienced you are with investing or not.
-The self-directed trading and managed portfolios accounts will appeal to hands-on investors and investors who would prefer to be less involved in their investments, respectively.
+The self-directed trading and Cash-Enhanced Managed Portfolios accounts will appeal to hands-on investors and investors who would prefer to be less involved in their investments, respectively.

 Not only does Ally Invest provide products for a range of customers, but it also offers low fees for its services.
-You also pay less in trading fees than most of its competitors offer.
-Its annual fee is also far lower than traditional financial advisors.
-However, the company doesn’t automatically provide real advisors, doing most of its assessment and rebalancing done with technology.
+Being that there is no annual fee for the Cash-Enhanced Managed Portfolios program, it's far cheaper than a traditional financial advisor.
+However, the company doesn’t automatically provide real advisors, doing most of its assessment and rebalancing through technology.
 This feature can be a positive or negative, depending on what the individual investor is looking for.